kanopy-platform/cdnvalidator/README.md

 [![Build Status](https://drone.corp.mongodb.com/api/badges/kanopy-platform/cdnvalidator/status.svg)](https://drone.corp.mongodb.com/kanopy-platform/cdnvalidator)

-The cdnvaildator provides multi-tenant entitlement abstraction layer into CloudFront invalidations which may have different owners, performance, and cache control requirements.
+The cdnvalidator provides an abstraction layer for Cloudfront invalidations.
+It delegates access for different owners of distribution paths to manage performance and cache control requirements.

 ## Architecture

-The CDN Vaildator provides a RESTful API detailed in the [OpenAPI documentation](./swagger/swagger.json).
+The CDN Validator provides a RESTful API detailed in the [OpenAPI documentation](./swagger/swagger.json).

 ### Authn/Authz

 The service relies on being deployed behind a reverse proxy that handles forward authentication and validation of the JWT.
-Authorization decisions will be made against the `groups` and `scps` claims of a JWT.
+Authorization decisions will be made against the `groups` and `scp` claims of a JWT.

 ## Configuration